 Requirement Description Details and expertise of the EAP who prepared the EMPr; Ms Melissa Mackay including curriculum vitae. of Cape Environmental Assessment Practitioners.
 See Cover Page.
 Appendix 6.
 A detailed description of the aspects of the activity that are Section 1 covered by the EMPr as identified by the project description.
 A map at an appropriate scale which superimposes the Appendix 1 proposed activity, its associated structures, and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that must be avoided, including buffers A description of the impact management objectives, Section 4 - Environmental including management statements, identifying the impacts Impacts & Mitigations and risks that need to be avoided, managed and mitigated Section 5 - Responsibilities as identified through the environmental impact assessment Section 6 - Pre-Construction process for all the phases of the development including - Design (i) Planning and design; Section 7 - Construction (ii) Pre-construction activities; Phase (iii) Construction activities; Section 8 - Operation Phase (iv) Rehabilitation of the environment after construction and where applicable post closure; and (v) Where relevant, operation activities.
-A description and identification of impact management Section 4 outcomes required for the aspects contemplated above.
-A description of the proposed impact management actions, Section 4 identifying the manner in which the impact management Section 6 objectives and outcomes contemplated above will be Section 7 achieved and must, where applicable include actions to - Section 8 (i) Avoid, modify, remedy control or stop any action, activity or process which causes pollution or (ii) Comply with any properihed environmental (ii) Comply with any prescribed environmental (iii) Comply with any applicable provisions of the Act (iii) Comply with any applicable provisions of the Act (iv) Comply with any provisions of the Act regarding financial provisions for robabilitation where annlicable The method of monitoring the implementation of the impact Section 9 management actions contemplated above Section 11 The frequency of monitoring the implementation of the Section 9 impact management actions contemplated above impaor management actions contemplated above.
+Continu 4 A description and identification of impact management outcomes required for the aspects contemplated above.
+Section 4 A description of the proposed impact management actions, Section 4 identifying the manner in which the impact management Section 6 objectives and outcomes contemplated above will be Section 7 achieved and must, where applicable include actions to - Section 8 (i) Avoid, modify, remedy control or stop any action, oconorro activity or process which causes pollution or environmental degradation; (ii) Comply with any prescribed environmental management standards or practises; (iii) Comply with any applicable provisions of the Act regarding closure, where applicable; and (iv) Comply with any provisions of the Act regarding financial provisions for rehabilitation, where applicable.
+The method of monitoring the implementation of the impact Section 9 management actions contemplated above.
+Section 11 The frequency of monitoring the implementation of the Section 9 impact management actions contemplated above.